huggingface/hub-docs/docs/hub/billing.md

 ## Pay-as-you-go private storage

 Above the included 1TB (or 1TB per seat) of private storage in PRO and Enterprise Hub, private storage is invoiced at **$25/TB/month**, in 1TB increments.

-Excess storage costs will be billed with the renewal invoices of your PRO or Enterprise Hub subscription.
+It is billed with the renewal invoices of your PRO or Enterprise Hub subscription.

 ## Compute Services on the Hub